elusivecodes/fQuery/README.md

 **Remove Attribute**

-Remove an attribute from each element.
+Remove an attribute from each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `attribute` is a string indicating the attribute value to remove.

 ```javascript